AndrewAGuy/FibreAnalysis/README.md

 This was leading to poor skeletonization and obviously incorrect results for diameter and connectivity.

-## Solution
+### Why not ML?
+Lack of data and motivation to label it, set up training and evaluation etc.
+I'm sure it's a far better approach, and you could easily replace the foreground method with ML if you put the effort in.

+## How this approach works
 We accept that extracting fibre connectivity data from these images is infeasible (for fibres which have sections in contact with each other, how should this even be treated?).
-We therefore go looking for fibres which can be clearly extracted from the image, take their centrelines and take summary statistics from these --- i.e., we are looking at the fraction of points identified in an image as a fibre centreline that have a given diameter and orientation.
+We therefore go looking for fibres which can be clearly extracted from the image, take their centrelines and take summary statistics from these, i.e., we are looking at the fraction of points identified in an image as a fibre centreline that have a given diameter and orientation.

 ### The filter
 The filter used is Frangi's vesselness filter, a classical filter that looks at the eigenvalues of the Hessian matrix of the image, smoothed at a given length scale.